 Billing fraud is a big problem for healthcare providers.
 Incorrect billing procedures can cause a provider to come under fire for fraud—even if it was unintentional.
 A provider has to prove that any billing and coding errors were simply mistakes, or they may face criminal charges.

-Law firms often hire medical coders to help investigate fraud claims.
-These coders will examine records to help determine if coding mistakes were intentional or the result of billing fraud.
+Law firms often hire health information professionals with medical coding expertise to help investigate fraud claims.
+These coders will examine records to help determine whether coding discrepancies were intentional or the result of billing fraud.
 A thorough knowledge of the laws and regulations governing programs like Medicaid and Medicare is a necessity in this medical coding position.

 6. Government agencies

-State and federal government agencies, such as the National Center for Health Statistics or state Medicaid departments, are another employer of medical coders.
-These daily job duties are similar to those of medical coders in other industries: assigning codes, abstracting information and reviewing and auditing incoming claims codes.
+State and federal government agencies, such as the National Center for Health Statistics or state Medicaid departments, are another set of employers of medical coders.
+Daily job duties for coders in these areas are similar to those of medical coders in other industries: assigning codes, abstracting information, and reviewing and auditing incoming claims codes.
 Government agencies offer the opportunity to work on projects that may affect healthcare across the nation.
 While most medical coding roles have a strong focus on the financial side of healthcare, these codes also provide the government with valuable data for population health studies and other potential large-scale improvements.